MIT offers four courses over IAP that are taught by MIT faculty and lecturers. We manage program logistics, including financial support.

 Arrive in Madrid or London in early January

-Courses begin first week of January.
+Courses begin first week of January (varies by program)

-Last day of class is TBD
+Last day of class varies by program

 Complete our online application in Horizons.